IBM/FfDL/etc/examples/c10d-native-parallelism/README.md

 - Tested with Syncing using **Shared File System** where worker processes will share their location/group name information on a shared file. (currently using it on shared pvc among the ffdl learners)
 - Tested with GPU with both **Gloo** and **NCCL** Backend.
 - This example is able to handle multiple GPUs in one rank.
-- This example only assigns one rank per node.
+- This example only assigns one rank per node to demonstrate multi-gpu syncing scenario.
 - For more details on PyTorch distributed package, please refer to https://pytorch.org/tutorials/intermediate/dist_tuto.html

 ## Step 1 - Upload Fashion MNIST dataset and setup FfDL client